gandhi56/gandhi56.github.io/md/cmput325/lec2.md

     [application] := ([expression] [expression])
     [expression]  := [identifier] | [application] | [function]
     ```
-    * `identifier` corresponds to atom in Lisp
+    * `identifier`: corresponds to an atom
-    * `function` is a lambda function in Lisp
+    * `function`: is a lambda function definition
-    * `[expression]` can be an arbitrary lambda expression.
+    * `expression`: can be an arbitrary lambda expression.
 It plays the role of the body in the function definition
+    * `application`: both ex

 * Unary vs N-ary functions
   `[function] := (lambda (x) [expression])`